You can apply for September 2023 entry here >

 I have found the modules really interesting, and it has allowed me to put what I have learned into practice.
 I am looking forward to hopefully progressing onto Level 6 after completing this year.

-I would 100% recommend Cardinal Newman College for anyone wanting to complete a degree within the childcare sector.
+I would 100% recommend Cardinal Newman College to anyone wanting to complete a degree within the childcare sector.
 The tutors are amazing, supportive, and very approachable.”

 “At first I found it quite difficult to balance the work with a full-time job and a family, but as I have got into the routine of what is expected and knowing when assignments are due, I have managed to organise my time better.